exfil0/ad_takeover_wizard/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details (if included in the repository).
+See the `LICENSE` file for details (if included).

 ## Contact